Sriisky/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+Our assignment is a audio visual representation of the song Andromeda by Gorillaz.

 # Instructions